What Does Digital Accessibility Cost? It Depends on Your Website.

 You probably wouldn’t get a straight answer.
 Or at least a very accurate one.

-- The number of pages on your website (and how much content is on each page).
+- The number of pages on your website.

 - The tools you use for automated accessibility audits.